 Maddox's advice: "While it's true that electronic recordkeeping can make a provider's job easier, keeping a medication reconciliation list still requires human contact and communication to succeed.
 The interview process is the most important factor, and that requires a provider with the skills, training, and knowledge to ask the right questions and avoid errors."

-5. Monitor performance
+7. Monitor medication reconciliation performance

 Thinking you have an effective medication reconciliation process is very different from confidently knowing you have such as process.
 It's critical for organizations to develop and implement a method to monitor adherence to the process and measure whether the process is effective.
 This includes identifying any patient harm associated with unreconciled medications.
-Organizations should also ensure they have an effective method to share the results of the monitoring process with those individuals tasked with medication reconciliation responsibilities.
+Organizations should also ensure they have an effective method to share the results of the monitoring process with those individuals tasked with med rec responsibilities.

 Note: AHRQ, in its "Medications at Transitions and Clinical Handoffs Toolkit for Medication Reconciliation," provides a sample medication reconciliation audit form in the appendix (A-21) that you can consider modifying for use in your organization.